Community Joint Ventures

 Restored nature and its benefites (ecosystem services)

-The project will also fund legal advice on the most appropriate ownership structures for the CJVs, set up their structure and constitutional documents and finalise the shareholders or members agreements for each CJV.
-These are costs that community groups may otherwise be unable to afford, and we hope will provide a framework that can be used elsewhere.
+The project has also funded legal advice on the most appropriate ownership structures for the CJVs, set up their structure and constitutional documents and finalised the shareholders or members agreements for each.
+These are costs that community groups may otherwise be unable to afford, and we have provided a framework that can be used elsewhere.

 From horticulture to heritage, we are delighted to have selected four community joint ventures (CJVs):